nathantypanski/archlinux-cmark-git/README.md

-## archlinux-stmd-git
+## archlinux-cmark-git

-This is an Arch Linux [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) for [Standard Markdown](http://standardmarkdown.com/).
+This is an Arch Linux [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) for [Common Mark](http://commonmark.org/).

-The package itself may be found [in the AUR](https://aur.archlinux.org/packages/stmd-git/).
+The package itself may be found [in the AUR](https://aur.archlinux.org/packages/cmark-git/).